Accenture/mercury-composable/guides/CHAPTER-9.md

 ## Template application for quick start

-You can use the `lambda-example` project as a template to start writing your own applications.
+We recommend using the `composable-example` project as a template to start writing your Composable applications.
+You can follow the Composable methodology where you draw event flow diagrams to represent various use cases, convert them into event scripts that carry out event chorerography for your self-contained functions.

+For more information, please refer to Event Script syntax in [Chapter 4](CHAPTER-4.md).

+If you prefer to do low-level event-driven programming, you can use the `lambda-example` project as a template.
 It is preconfigured to support kernel threads, coroutine and suspend function.

 ## Source code update frequency